AldrichMendes/AldrichMendes/README.md

 Software Developer
 ------------------

-Results-driven software developer currently pursuing my Masters in Computer Science at Wilfrid Laurier University in Canada, more than a year of industry experience.
+Results-driven software developer currently pursuing my Masters in Computer Science at Wilfrid Laurier University in Canada, with more than a year of industry experience.
 Proficient in multiple programming languages and web development, with a passion for parallel computing.
 Eager to collaborate, learn, and contribute to cutting-edge projects.
 Let's code and create something amazing! 🚀💻 #TechEnthusiast

 * 🌍  I'm based in Toronto, ON, Canada
 * 🖥️  See my portfolio at [aldrichmendes.netlify.app/](http://aldrichmendes.netlify.app/)